boxboat/github-cloud-native-workshop/lab-codespaces.md

 On the "Code" tab of the repo, you'll see our package.
 Click on it, and take note and copy the url to the image from the top section on this page.
 It starts with `ghcr.io/`

-## Using GitHub Actions to Deploy Containers to Azure
+## Using GitHub Actions to Deploy Containers to Azure Container Apps

  **Step 1: Create an Action**